jul/ADictAdd_iction/docs/source/intro.rst

 Matrices are not as fancy as jquery or Xpath yet for two main reasons :

-- matrices dont make fancy adressing, a matrix is about absolute input  dimension, absolute output dimension and a scalar by wich to multiply the value ;
+* matrices dont make fancy adressing, a matrix is about absolute input  dimension, absolute output dimension and a scalar by wich to multiply the value ;
-- matrices are normally not complicated :)
+* matrices are normally not complicated :)

 I was too lazy to do the normal matrix, I cheated a little bit by allowing matrix to have matrix as values, and broadened a little bit the notion of matrix.

+It is simply a convenient way to transform a tree in a tree, and it can be seen as code that can be manipulated (added, or'ed, multiplied ...)

 Metrics oriented querying
 =========================